davidbaunach/documents/Lay-Saints.md

 For sake of argument, say it's 100 to 1.
 Then, 100 lay saints must be canonized, before 1 clerical or religious saint.

-Just to give an example of how off we are from a real life ratio, Pope Francis has canonized 68 saints, only 8 were laity, the rest religious or clergy.
+Just to give an example of how far off we are from a real life ratio, Pope Francis has canonized 68 saints during his pontificate, only 8 were laity, the rest religious or clergy.
 We aren't even close to a 1 to 1 ratio of laity to religious/clergy.

 100 years, no religious or clerical saints.
 It will do us all a lot of good.